ADGEfficiency/dsr-rl/PITCHME.md

 - record of current runs with reminder about what each run is susposed to answer
 - results of runs (i.e. TensorBoard)

-Log all the mtrics you can
+Log all the metrics you can
 - policy entropy for policy gradient methods

 ![fig](assets/images/section_7/policy_entropy.png)